charlie-xing/InkPrint/README.md

 ## Usage

-1. Install the APK on your BOOX device
+1. Install the APK on your BOOX (or other android device) device
 2. Open InkPrint and tap **Start Printer Service**
 3. Add the printer on your computer/phone (see below)
 4. Print — the PDF appears in the app's file list and in `Documents/InkPrint/` on the BOOX